auraoupa/perf-pangeo-deployments/README.md

 I have made a test with two zarr archives : the first is chunked equally along time and x dimensions and the chunk size along y dimension is chosen in order to have a final chunk size of roughly hundreds of MB (240x240x480, 110MB).

 The second archive is chunked only on the time dimension (1x4729x8354, 158MB).
-Two operations will be performed with theses 2 archives : a temporal mean and a spatial mean.
+Two operations will be performed with these 2 archives : a temporal mean and a spatial mean.

 They will be computed on HAL cluster with 20 workers/cores and a total of 3.6TB of memory.